rowickalab/qDSB-Seq/README.md

 # qDSB-Seq
-custom code for quantitative DSB sequencing (qDSB-Seq)
+Custom code for quantitative DSB sequencing (qDSB-Seq)

 # Overview
 With the development of label-based DSB sequencing technologies, DSB quantification and normalization is becoming important. qDSB-Seq, a quantitatively DSB sequencing strategy, provides an optimized solution to measure DSB numbers per cell and their precise genomic coordinates at the same time.
 Here we provide a package for qDSB-Seq analysis.